simonhaenisch/prettier-plugin-organize-imports/readme.md

 ## Configuration

+This plugin has one configuration option that is added as a root property in the Prettier config.

+### `organizeImportsSkipDestructiveCodeActions`

-If you don't want destructive code actions (like removing unused imports), you can enable the option `organizeImportsSkipDestructiveCodeActions` via your Prettier config.
+If you don't want destructive code actions (like removing unused imports), you can enable the `organizeImportsSkipDestructiveCodeActions` option via your Prettier config.
+For example:

 ```js
 // This is the configuration file for Prettier, the auto-formatter: